appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/admin-settings.md

 ---
 # Super Admin

 Admin Settings page provides a comfortable UI to configure your Appsmith instance.
-It is available only to superusers on all self-hosted instances.
+It's available only to superusers on all self-hosted instances.
 See below on how to [configure superusers](#configuring-a-super-admin) for your instance.

 ## Using the Admin Settings UI